Samsung/CredSweeper/docs/howto/how-to-contribute.md

 8. Open a pull request on https://github.com/Samsung/CredSweeper.

-    All tests and checks MUST be passed.
+   All tests and checks MUST be passed
    - Codestyle check
    - Static analysis
    - Unit tests